NannyML/nannyml/docs/troubleshooting/metadata_not_found.rst

 The :class:`~nannyml.exceptions.MissingMetadataException` is raised when the :class:`model metadata<nannyml.metadata.base.ModelMetadata>`
 used to create the ``Calculator`` or ``Estimator`` is not complete, i.e. it is missing some required properties.

 The exception will list the properties it is missing, as shown in the problem statement.
+You can fix this by specifying the column of data which should be attributed to the missing metadata.

-Assume ``md`` is the :class:`model metadata<nannyml.metadata.base.ModelMetadata>` object used, ``predicted_probability_column_name`` is the property missing and in your data the predicted probabilities are located in the ``model_probas`` column.
+For example, assume ``md`` is the :class:`model metadata<nannyml.metadata.base.ModelMetadata>` object used, ``predicted_probability_column_name`` is the property missing, and in your data the predicted probabilities are located in the ``model_probas`` column.

-The following snippet should help you prevent the exception by completing the metadata manually:
+The following snippet completes the metadata manually, preventing the exception from occuring:

 .. code-block:: python